 Mr. Owji is a current member of the Florida, Minnesota, and District of Columbia bars, as well as the Istanbul Bar Association in Turkey.
 He is also admitted to practice before the Federal Court of Appeals for the Ninth Circuit and the Federal Court for the Middle District of Florida.

-Kelli Stump, an immigration attorney whose practice is based in Oklahoma City, OK, was elected as the association's Secretary for the 2019-2020 term.
+Kelli J. Stump, an immigration attorney from Oklahoma City, OK, was elected as the association’s Second Vice President for the 2021-2022 term.

-Ms. Stump possesses more than a decade of experience in a practice limited exclusively to immigration law.
-Her practice is focused primarily on family-based immigration, complex deportation with emphasis on "crimmigration" matters leading to inadmissibility and deportability, and federal litigation in the immigration context.
+Ms. Stump possesses over 10 years of experience in a practice limited exclusively to immigration law.
+Her practice is focused primarily on family-based immigration, complex deportation with emphasis on “crimmigration” matters leading to inadmissibility and deportability, and federal litigation in the immigration context.
 To date, she has argued before the Tenth Circuit Court of Appeals on four occasions.

-Ms. Stump is a member of the American Immigration Lawyers Association (AILA) where she is a Past Chair of the Texas/Oklahoma/New Mexico Chapter.
-Additionally, she has served as an elected director of the AILA Board of Governors and was Chair of the 2019 Annual Conference.
-She is the immediate past Chair of the AILA Executive Office for Immigration Review Committee.
-She has served as a member of many National AILA Liaison committees including several years on the Immigration Customs Enforcement Committee, Executive Office for Immigration Review Committee, and the Conference Planning Committee.
+Ms. Stump is a member of AILA and is a Past Chair of the Texas/Oklahoma/New Mexico Chapter.
+Additionally, she has served as an elected director of the AILA Board of Governors (BOG) and was Chair of the 2019 Annual Conference.
+She is the immediate past Chair of the AILA Executive Office for Immigration Review (EOIR) Committee.
+She has served as a member of many National AILA Liaison committees including several years on the Immigration Customs Enforcement (ICE) Committee, EOIR Committee, and the Conference Planning Committee.

 The author of several articles on immigration law, she has also served as an editor for the AILA annual conference handbook and fundamentals book.
 Ms. Stump has also been recognized as a “Rising Star” for Super Lawyers in Oklahoma and she has been selected by her peers to be included in “Best Lawyers in America.”